John Burley: Public order and resistance

 Burley was also ordered to investigate complex and important matters of property and inheritance, and these too could have a bearing on the king's interests or public order.
 On 18 November 1400 he was sent with Lee, Holbache and Sir John Wiltshire, a close friend of Arundel, to investigate a case where it was suspected a dead man's property was being concealed from the king, a form of tax evasion.
 The following month Burley and Darras were among those sent in pursuit of Sir Thomas and Richard Harcourt.
-On the death of Sir William Shareshull, a furious dispute had broken out over his estates in Shropshire and Straffordshire, which he had inherited from his wealthy grandfather, the eminent lawyer Justice William de Shareshull.
+On the death of Sir William Shareshull, a furious dispute had broken out over his estates in Shropshire and Staffordshire, which he had inherited from his wealthy grandfather, the eminent lawyer Justice William de Shareshull.
 To keep their grip on the estates, the Harcourts had forcibly prevented the escheator taking possession of them.
 In March 1404 Burley and John Kinghtley, another JP, were ordered to discover the whereabouts of Fulk, the son and heir of John Mawddwy and Elizabeth Corbet.
 The case was one in into which Burley must have had considerable insight, bordering on a conflict of interest, as many of his friends and associates had already been embroiled in the Corbet family disputes that underlay the case.
 In 1390 nine Shropshire and Herefordshire landowners had been summoned to interview by the king and his council under pain of 200 marks each because of their violence in supporting one side in the dispute.
 They had included John Darras, Sir Sir Roger Corbet (the father of Burley's ward), Sir Richard Ludlow (Burley's client), Sir Hugh Cheyne and Thomas Young (both of whom served alongside Burley as MPs for Shropshire, and the latter a close associate in Arundel's service).
 Whatever the outcome of this particular phase in the dispute, the Mawddwy estates were ultimately to pass to Hugh Burgh, Burley's associate as a feoffee for the Talbots, who married the missing heir's sister.